nmxm/nmxm/README.md

 - 👋 Hi, I’m @nmxm (Nuno)
 - 👀 I’m interested in Data Science & Project Management
 - 🌱 I’m currently learning about the intricacies of LLM
-- 💞️ I’m looking to collaborate on Data Science Project from Data Viz to Deep Learning
+- 💞️ I’m looking to collaborate on a Data Science Project from Data Viz to Deep Learning
 - 📫 How to reach me nunomxm@gmail.com
-- 😄 Pronouns: He / His
-- ⚡ Fun fact: I'm always trying to learn something, even if I never plan to used it

 <!---
 nmxm/nmxm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.